terryp/metalgif/ideas.md

 ## Mr Big

-- Addicted to that Rush
+- Addicted to that Rush / COMPLETE
     - http://www.youtube.com/watch?v=Ck3MuHqYRLM
         - 1:24 to 1:26
         - 2:20 to 2:26